OUGenomics/Bioinformatics-ARET-July2018/Section-4/readme.md

 ### RAST Annotation

-RAST is a wonderful, fast annoation tool that gives you some basic idea of the genomic content of your organisms:
+RAST is a wonderful, fast annotation tool that gives you some basic idea of the genomic content of your organisms:

 ![RAST pie chart](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/RAST_pie.PNG)